Sleeve and Exclusive Listings of Whistler Real Estate

 What is the difference between a sleeve listing and an exclusive listing?
 These two terms get bandied around quite a bit, and usually with a lot of authority.
 Let’s explore the difference.

 There are some owners who want to sell their property; however, they may not want the hassle of preparing the property to list on the MLS.
 In addition, some property owners just don’t want neighbours, family or friends to know their business.
 Therefore, telling their realtor to bring an offer covers these bases.
 The moment the owner mentions this to their realtor, the realtor will refer to this property as his sleeve listing.
 At this stage no documentation has been signed, it is all verbal.
-Therefore, the sleeve listing comes before the exclusive listing.
+Therefore, the sleeve listing which is a verbal agreement, that may not stand up in court, comes before the exclusive listing.

 When Does a Sleeve Listing Become an Exclusive Listing?

 The BC Government banned dual agency in June 2018; this ban included Whistler.
 In fact, within the majority of BC, the agent with knowledge of the sleeve listing has two options.
-Firstly, he can try and find a buyer who is willing to be unrepresented.
+Firstly, the agent can try and find a buyer who is willing to be unrepresented.
 This is a complex route and one not many experienced agents would now attempt.
-Secondly, he can contact his trustworthy colleague and inform her of his sleeve listing.
+Secondly, the agent can contact his trustworthy colleague and inform that agent of the sleeve listing.
 This would be done with the hopes or the knowledge that the colleague has buyers who are seriously looking to purchase.
 Let’s look further at this second option.

 Exclusive Listings From the Buyer’s Perspective